Consider the optimal control problem of minimizing the functional

 (28)

-It is easily seen that the closed-loop system is stable since its eigenvalues are exactly those of the stable matrix and those of the antistable matrix with negative sign.
+It is easily seen that the closed-loop system is stable since its eigenvalues are exactly those of the stable matrix and those of the antistable matrix

 To interpret this result, first we observe that due to stabilizability, the unstable subspace must lie in the controllable subspace, , but we can not conclude that the intersection of the stable subspace and the